ShivaniRGandhi/Chatbot/README.md

 - Who is a Poseidon?
 - Who is the goddess of beauty?

-Sometimes, asking a question in a certain way will yield not results, but rewording the question may.
+Sometimes, asking a question in a certain way will not yield the correct results, but rewording the question may.
 For example, " Who did Hera marry" can be reworded as follows:
 - Who married Hera?
 - Who was Hera married to?